We can’t afford a full time Black Belt. Does ProgressivEdge, Inc. offer part-time Lean Six Sigma help?

 Not at all.
 We at ProgressivEdge, Inc. believe in continuing our relationships with our students.
 We are available by e-mail or phone to help you along whenever you need it even if you took our training years ago.

-The Belts apply to both Six Sigma and Lean Six Sigma (LSS)
+The Belts apply to both Six Sigma and Lean Six Sigma (LSS).
+Here is a PDF explaining the LSS Belt System.

 White Belt (standard or for Leaders): Involves one day of training usually provided as general overall knowledge to large groups.
 It is not project based.
 This content can also be provided to Leaders with added subjects related to leadership and deployment of the LSS concepts and is called White Belt for Leaders.

-Black Belt : Involves thirteen days of training usually spread out over five months This certification training is based on project application and results.
-Traditionally those trained as Black Belts worked full-time implementing Process Improvements leading high impact projects.
+Black Belt: Involves twelve days of training usually spread out over five months.
+This certification training is based on project application and results.
+Traditionally those trained as Black Belts worked full-time implementing Process Improvements leading high-impact projects.
 They train and Mentor LSS Green Belts.

-Master Black Belt : The Technical Mentor for Black Belts and Green Belts.
-The process of becoming a Master Black Belt takes anywhere from one to two years after completing the Black Belt course.
-They act as consultant and trainer and stay involved both strategically and tactically with Process Improvements.
+Master Black Belt: The Technical Mentor for Black Belts and Green Belts.
+The process of becoming a Master Black Belt takes anywhere from one to four years after completing the Black Belt course depending on the candidate’s experience and opportunity to practice Lean Six Sigma.
+They act as consultants and trainers and stay involved both strategically and tactically with Process Improvements.

 Kaizen is Continuous Improvement.
 It can be very small actions or very large projects.
 Kaizen events are a structured approach to achieve kaizen.
 Kaizen Events can be provided as training or as a workshop focused on improving any aspect of your business.